 According to the Department of Motor Vehicles, there are more than 200,000 car accidents in Florida every year.
 With 15+ million licensed drivers in the state, there is a large number of car accident injuries totaling around one hundred thousand annually – and thousands of them result in fatalities.
 Victims and families devastated by these events rely on their insurance(s) and state accident laws to help receive needed compensation for medical, financial, and property damages.
 They also depend on the litigation skills of an experienced St. Petersburg car accident attorney to protect their rights and stop corporate insurance companies from minimizing or denying their claims.

-If you have been involved in a car accident recently, Marsalisi Law aims to help you make the most of your unfortunate situation.
+If you have been involved in a car accident recently, the car accident attorneys with Marsalisi Law aim to help you make the most of your unfortunate situation.
 While we cannot undo the effects of a traumatic crash, Frank Marsalisi will personally attend to your case.
+We handle car crashes-related injuries and accident including:

-How a Reputable Car Accident Attorney in St. Petersburg Can Help
+How a Reputable Auto Accident Attorney in St. Petersburg, FL Can Help

 An injured victim may have a claim for the following: